==============================

 %>%

 —allows you to chain together a series of functions.
-The pipe is
+Its innovation

-data to another object.
-You can chain together a lot of {tidyverse}
+before assigning the data to another object.
+You can chain together a

 glimpse()